-As mentioned above, Halloween is also known as All Saints' Eve.
-This is a festive holiday celebration to remember the dead.
+As mentioned above, Halloween is also known as Hallow's Eve or All Saints' Eve which is a festive holiday celebration to remember the dead.
 The color black is associated with Halloween, which represents death.
-Some people celebrate Halloween by attending worship services, praying, and fasting.
-Halloween isn't about death and dying, but about remembering those who have passed away in a positive way.
-Many teenagers hang out in graveyards during this holiday, but mainly just to be spooky.
-Owls are included in the Halloween decorations because it has been said that owls are linked with death and are symbols of magic.
-Skeletons and mummies are also included in Halloween décor because they too are associated with death.
+Some cultures celebrate Halloween by attending worship services, praying, and fasting.
+Halloween isn't about death and dying, but about remembering those who have passed away in a moralistic way.
+Many teenagers hang out in graveyards during this holiday, but that is just mainly to be spooky.
+Owls are known to be linked with death and are symbols of magic.
+Skeletons and mummies are also included in the Halloween décor because they too are associated with death.
 Halloween is centered around death, but not in a bad way.
-It is more like a fun and exciting kind of way.

 In 2007, daylight savings time was changed from the last week of October to the first week of November.
 The decision was put into action by Congress as part of the Energy Policy Act, which is a bill that was presented as a way to conserve energy, giving everyone an extra hour of daylight in the afternoons.
 The fact is that every study conducted on saving energy this way suggested that the change would have absolutely no benefit, and might even result in more energy consumption.
-The real reason that daylight savings time had changed was because of candy companies wanting to accompany the Halloween holiday.
-The candy companies made Halloween an extra hour longer.
+The real reason that daylight savings time had changed was that of candy companies wanting to accompany the Halloween holiday.
 Candy companies make over $2 billion each year from the sales of candy, so extending the time for passing out Halloween candy would increase their profits even more because people would need to purchase larger amounts of candy.

 This is an old folktale and also a Halloween superstition.
 It is said that if you see a spider on Halloween night, it is the spirit of a loved one who has passed away that is watching you.
 No one will ever know if this is true, but it is fun to think about.
 I wonder if the spider will follow you...

-Candles on Halloween are very spooky and superstitious.
-Halloween was known as “Lating night” in England, where it was customary for white candles to be lit just prior to the midnight hour.
+Candles on Halloween are very creepy and superstitious.
 There are certain things to follow and remember when lighting candles on Halloween.
 First of all, only new black and orange candles should be lit on Halloween for the best of luck.
 Lighting a new orange candle at midnight on Halloween and letting it burn until sunrise the next morning is said to bring very good luck.
-Halloween candles are only to be used during Halloween, otherwise bad luck and strange things can occur.
+Halloween candles are only to be used during Halloween, otherwise, bad luck and strange things can occur.
 Placing a lit candle into a jack-o'-lantern is said to keep evil spirits and demons away.
 It is believed that gazing into the flame of a candle will momentarily allow a person to see into their future.
 If a candle goes out suddenly, it is said that a ghost is nearby.
 It is an omen of bad luck for a person to accidentally spill candle wax, or burns themselves by wax or flame on Halloween.

 - Halloween recipes and food ideas